enligence/persona-link/README.md

 ---

 By contributing to Persona Link, you're helping shape the future of digital human technology.
-Together, we can create new connections, new experiences, and ultimately, a new world.
+Together, we can create new connections and experiences.

 Thank you for your interest in Persona Link.
 We can't wait to build the future with you!